Pete's Wicked Route

 Pete deLannoy, the father of Spearfish Canyon climbing, walked up this route after Mike McNeil equipped it, declared it to be 5.11c without breaking a sweat or even chalking his fingertips, and the rest of us mortal plebeians have been trying to follow in his god-like footsteps ever since.

-I remember being a below average student in Pete's Black Hills State University chemistry class daydreaming about how cool it would be to be him.
+I remember being a below average student in Pete's Black Hills State University chemistry class.
+I used to daydream about how cool it would be to be him.
 In addition to being a genius and climber to envy he was a super-nice guy.
 He would lecture us on the merits of a beer called Pete's Wicked Ale and even used it as an analogy for the principle of enthalpy...something that I just now began to understand.
 Pete deLannoy was so smart that he never had to pay attention, because attention paid him.
 When you took a chemistry test from Pete deLannoy all the right answers were, Pete deLannoy.

 I have no beta for this route.
 It's hard as hell.
 But I am pretty sure that once a year, cancer gets itself checked for Pete deLannoy and before the boogie man goes to sleep at night, he checks under his bed for Pete deLannoy.